-In those days, writing was mechanical to the point that it didn’t start good.
-The search engines became wise to the practice and now keyword stuffing is no longer used.
+In those days, writing was mechanical to the point that it didn’t start well.
+The search engines became wise to the practice, and now keyword stuffing is no longer used.

 Today, it’s all about natural writing.
 Write how you would talk or write for real.